Lobstrco/Vault-Android/README.md

 - **Make a POST request to https://vault.lobstr.co/api/transactions/**

-In order to submit users' signed transactions to LOBSTR Vault for additional signatures, please make a POST request to https://vault.lobstr.co/api/transactions/ with XDR data of transaction sent in the body of request.
+In order to submit users' signed transactions to LOBSTR Vault for additional signatures, please make a POST request to https://vault.lobstr.co/api/transactions/ with XDR data of transaction sent in the body of the request.

 No authentication required.